 4 –Manual Washing Machine

-While many methods for accomplishing this exist, from ancient washboards to beating your clothes against river rocks, all of these methods are positively hell on your clothes’ fibers and stitching.
+While many methods for accomplishing this exist, from ancient washboards to beating your clothes against river rocks, all of these methods will affect your clothes’ fibers and stitching.

 A better way, and one that uses little water and effort in the bargain, is a small, manually operated washing machine, designed to use liquid soap or normal detergent.